georust/rinex/rinex/README.md

 We have a `processing` feature that is `qc` dependent and goes deeper in the post processing operations.
-For example, it unlocks a Filter designer, to completely rework, repair or reshap prior post processing.
+For example, it unlocks [Preprocessing], which allows reshaping and reworking datasets easily, prior actual processing.
+[Repair] is another useful traits that is very often needed when surveying in the real world.

 A post processing pipeline will most likely require this feature to be activated.

+Although *RINEX* knows how to physically interprate these datasets, anything that is beyond that is out of scope of this library.
+The `RINEX-QC` library, which is also part of this *GeoRust* repository was developped for that very purpose.
+It allows actual consumption of the datasets and knows how to handle more than RINEX.
-The RINEX lib stops at the RINEX level, anything that requires any external topic is out of scope.
-For that purpose, we developped the `RINEX-QC` library in this very repository, which for example, combines the RINEX and SP3 libraries to permit post processed high precision navigation.
-If you're interested in post processing and advanced operations, you are probably more interested by using this library directly and should move to its dedicated documentation.
+For example, SP3 datasets are needed in precise applications.
+If you're interested in post processed Navigation and advanced operations, you are probably more interested in using `RINEX-QC` instead of simply *RINEX*.

-## SBAS feature
+## SBAS and Geostationary :artificial_satellite:

-We don't have much SBAS dedicated features as of yet.
-This option, currenly unlocks a SBAS selection method, that helps you select the appropriate SBAS system, based on given coordinates on the ground.
+There is no feature related to geostationary satellites.
+The RINEX file format treats them like any other satellite vehicle.
+Therefore, the `nav` feature will support them like any other.

 ## Full feature